 The AP 3-D goals for students throughout the course of the year are to develop creative and systematic investigations into the formal and conceptual issues in 3-D design.
 By the end of the year, they should be able to demonstrate versatility with techniques, problem solving, and application of mediums within the development of their work.

 This course is designed for students in any grade who desire to participate in an instrumental music ensemble.
-Students must be able to play a wind or percussion instrument and be able to read music.
-A variety of music styles will be studied and performed, including traditional concert band music, jazz improvisation, chamber music, and symphony orchestra literature through collaboration with the String Orchestra class.
+Students must be able to play a woodwind or brass instrument and be able to read music.
+A variety of music styles will be studied and performed, including traditional concert band music, jazz improvisation, chamber music, and symphony orchestra literature through collaboration with the String Orchestra and Percussion class.
 Students at all skill levels will improve their music theory, music history, and performance skills through a differentiated curriculum.

 This course is designed for students in any grade who desire to participate in an instrumental music ensemble.
 Students must be able to play an orchestral string instrument and be able to read music.
 A variety of music styles will be studied and performed including string orchestra, chamber music, solo, and symphony orchestra literature through collaboration with the Wind Ensemble class.
 Students at all skill levels will improve their music theory, music history, and performance skills through a differentiated curriculum.